tomaskovacik/MegaCore/README.md

 | 1 MHz       | Internal oscillator         | 9600   | Derived from the 8 MHz internal oscillator        |

 ## Bootloader option
 MegaCore lets you select which serial port you want to use for uploading.
-UART0 is the default port for all targets, but UART1 may also be used for uploading.
+UART0 is the default port for all targets, but any hardware serial port may be used.
 If your application doesn't need or require a bootloader for uploading code you can also choose to disable this by selecting *No bootloader*.
 This frees 1024 bytes of flash memory.

 Note that you have need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Upload port settings*.